mcore1976/antispy-jammer/README.md

 Version B:
 - Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png"  or "mic-jammer-AD9833-TPA3116D2.png"  and INO  script "mic-jammer-ad9833-digispark.ino".
 - For different board than Digispark like Arduino Nano/Mini/Pro with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2-pro-mini.png" and INO script "mic-jammer-ad9833.ino".
-Remember to use TPA3116D2 instead PAM8403 for better jamming capability.
+Remember to use TPA3116D2 instead PAM8403 for better jamming capability and to use COILS and IRF 4115 MOSFET transistor.

 -------------------------------------------------------------------------------------